istio/istio.io/content/en/docs/tasks/observability/metrics/customize-metrics/index.md

 ## Use expressions for values

-The values in the metric configuration are common expressions, which means you must double-quote strings in JSON, e.g. "`some_string_value`".
+The values in the metric configuration are common expressions, which means you must double-quote strings in JSON, e.g. "'some_string_value'".
 Unlike Mixer expression language, there is no support for the pipe (`|`) operator, but you can emulate it with the `has` or `in` operator, for example:

 {{< text plain >}}
 has(request.host) ? request.host : "unknown"
 {{< /text >}}

+For more information, see [Common Expression Language](https://opensource.google/projects/cel).

 Istio exposes all standard Envoy attributes.
 Additionally, you can use the following extra attributes.